Zelvyn T’hrialis, The Undercover Cat

 Chettoh doesn’t meet many people, so when he meows at someone, that’s usually me.
 Three more points to Chettoh, then.

-EP.
-4: HOW TO MEASURE YOUR CAT’S INTELLIGENCE
+HOW TO CALCULATE YOUR CAT’S IQ

 I had my cat Chettoh take a challenging test to assess his IQ (which I suspect must be way above the feline average).
 I found this test in Calla H. Knopman’s book Measure Your Cat’s IQ, which I mentioned in a previous post.